-CAUTION!
-If you do purchase or legally obtain a used sign, enjoy it as a collectible, but please DO NOT use it, place it, or install it as an official sign or traffic control device on any road or street open to public travel (even if on private property).
+Caution!
+If you do purchase or legally obtain a used sign, enjoy it as a collectible, but please do not use it, place it, or install it as an official sign or traffic control device on or alongside any road or street open to public travel (even if on private property).
 Without detailed inspection or expensive equipment, there's no way to determine whether the sign meets required retroreflectivity or color standards.
 This could result in severe liability exposure for the person or organization that posts such a sign should there be a crash or other injury in the area of the sign.

 Traffic sign theft costs you!
 Public agencies (and the taxpayers who support these agencies) end up having to pay untold amounts of money every year due to sign theft.
 These costs result from: